Spotty Showers Wednesday. Very Mild…

 Synopsis:

-Sunday will be bright and cool as high pressure works in.
+Sunday will be the better half of the weekend with bright skies and chilly readings as another high pressure system works in .

 Keep it here for a no hype, no nonsense forecast.